Finding the best manga to read can be confusing. After all, there are so many of them!

-In 2011, Daisuke Hagiwara adapted the manga under Hero’s supervision under the title Horimiya and it has been serialized with 15 volumes in Monthly G Fantasy.
+In 2011, Daisuke Hagiwara adapted the manga under Hero’s supervision under the title Horimiya and it has been serialized in 15 volumes in Monthly G Fantasy.
 The English version is published by Yen Press.

 An anime adaptation of Horimiya by CloverWorks premiered in early January 2021 and is still airing.

-The anime tells the story of two high school classmates who keep their real personalities secret from their classmates and happen to meet unexpectedly outside of school, revealing their real selves on accident.
+The anime tells the story of two high school classmates who keep their real personalities secret from their classmates and happen to meet unexpectedly outside of school, revealing their real selves by accident.
 After this encounter, an unlikely friendship forms.